 SUMMARY AND RECOMMENDATIONS — Patients with severe thermal burns are at significant risk of death and major morbidity.
 Proper management during their initial resuscitation reduces such risk (algorithm 1).
 Below are listed critical points in the initial management of patients with severe thermal injury.

 ●Airway, breathing, and circulation – Perform a primary trauma survey with appropriate management (algorithm 1).
 Look for evidence of respiratory distress and smoke inhalation injury, a common cause of death in the acute burn victim.
 Initial assessment may reveal no evidence of injury, but laryngeal edema can develop suddenly and unexpectedly.
 Aggressive airway management with early intubation is warranted if there is evidence of inhalation injury.
 Signs and symptoms of inhalation injury are described above.
-Obtain a chest x-ray, arterial blood gas, and electrocardiogram in all patients at risk for respiratory problems.
+Obtain a chest radiograph, arterial blood gas, and electrocardiogram in all patients at risk for respiratory problems.
 (See 'Airway management' above and 'Laboratory studies and monitoring' above.)

 ●Burn shock – Vascular collapse from burn shock is a critical component of the pathophysiologic response to severe burns.
 Rapid, aggressive fluid resuscitation to reconstitute intravascular volume and maintain end-organ perfusion is crucial.
-Fluid requirements are based initially upon a formula (eg, Parkland) and subsequently upon patient response to the initial IV fluids.
+Fluid requirements are based initially upon a formula (eg, Parkland) and subsequently upon patient response to the initial intravenous (IV) fluids.
 (See 'Fluid resuscitation' above.)

 ●Initial, estimated fluid requirements – We suggest using lactated ringers for fluid resuscitation (Grade 2C).
 The Parkland-Baxter formula can be used to calculate initial fluid needs.
 According to this formula, the fluid requirement during the initial 24 hours of treatment is 4 mL/kg of body weight for each percent of TBSA burned, given IV (calculator 1).
 Superficial burns are excluded from this calculation.
 One-half of the calculated fluid need is given in the first eight hours, and the remaining half is given over the subsequent 16 hours.
 The rate of infusion for IV resuscitation fluid should be as constant as possible; rapid declines in infusion rates can lead to vascular collapse and an increase in edema.
 (See 'Estimating initial fluid requirements' above.)